Octavius-Dante/Arthelais/Readme.md

 </br></br>

-## End of Ui5 developments - Other links for further learning
+## Other links for further learning

 <!--